 Now let’s get into it.

-The start of the walk from Dover to Deal
+The start of the walk from Dover

 The walk starts in Dover which has the nickname ‘the Gateway to England’.
-It is the closest point of England to continental Europe (France) and is home to a major ferry port.
+It is the closest point of England to continental Europe (France) and is home to a major ferry port (the port of Dover).
 I’m going to be honest, my whole life, whenever I think of Dover, the things that come to mind are white cliffs, ferries and France.
 And that’s it.
 It wasn’t until I planned to do this walk that I looked a bit more into what Dover is about.
-You have Dover Castle, archaeological sights, forts…and a Banksy mural.Â
+You have Dover Castle, archaeological sights, forts…and a Banksy mural.

-I went to none of these things because I had a 10mile walk ahead of me, but it’s definitely intrigued me to come back and explore.Â
+I went to none of these things because I had a 10mile walk ahead of me, but it’s definitely intrigued me to come back and explore.

 So, the walk….

-Arriving in Dover, just head to the coast and turn left.
+If you arrived in Dover by train, just head to the coast and turn left.
 As you are nearing the end of the promenade you will see signs pointing you along the National Trail.
-This will direct you left over the road and then right along a backstreet of houses.Â
+This will direct you left over the road, and then right along a backstreet of houses.

 Take these steps.